jefmud/flask_starter_project/README.md

 NOT CURRENTLY COMPATIBLE WITH Python 3.x (something with Flask-wtf and WTF-peewee)

-Be careful with library versions because they can get freaked out.
+Be careful with library versions because they can get freaked out if dependencies aren't.
 Play it safe and use virtualenv.

 I reported some issues to Charles Leifer about Peewee (3.0) and Flask-Admin, so you may notice I am using his earlier version of the library for now.